WemyssJ/RvTK-Releases/README.md

 ---

+# Future Development

+Future development plans include:

+* Continued compatibility testing across future Autodesk Revit releases
+* Expansion of BIM management and quality assurance workflows
+* Additional automation tools for BIM professionals
+* Enhanced organisation-wide deployment and configuration management
+* Commercial licensing and support options

+---

-## Development & Community
+# Development & Community

 RvTK is actively being developed, and feedback from users is an important part of shaping the future direction of the toolkit.

 If there is a specific tool, workflow improvement, or feature that would help your team, please submit a request through the inbuilt feedback button.
 Suggestions will be reviewed and considered for future development.

-During the development phase, RvTK will remain free to use.
+During the development and beta testing phase, RvTK will remain available at no cost to selected testers.

-When RvTK transitions to a paid product in the future, users will receive advance notice.
-Any future pricing will aim to remain realistic, fair, and accessible for BIM professionals and teams while supporting continued development.
+As RvTK progresses towards commercial release, users will receive advance notice of any future licensing changes.
+Future pricing will aim to remain realistic, fair, and accessible for BIM professionals and organisations while supporting continued development and ongoing support.